zzonyo/trust-docs-test/source/index.html.md

 Field     | Data Type | Description
 --------- | --------- | -----------
-id        | long | The internal identity amount    | float     | The aggregated trading volume in USDT count     | integer   | The number of completed trades open      | float     | The opening price of last 24 hours close     | float     | The last price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | The trading volume in base currency of last 24 hours bid       | object    | The current best bid in format [price, quote volume] ask       | object    | The current best ask in format [price, quote volume]
+id        | long | The internal identity amount    | float     | Accumulated trading volume of last 24 hours, in base currency count     | integer   | The number of completed trades open      | float     | The opening price of last 24 hours close     | float     | The last price of last 24 hours low       | float     | The low price of last 24 hours high      | float     | The high price of last 24 hours vol       | float     | Accumulated trading value of last 24 hours, in quote currency bid       | object    | The current best bid in format [price, quote volume] ask       | object    | The current best ask in format [price, quote volume]